braid16/diary/rails.md

-control and routes are important view and model are easy to understand like any other framework
+1. control and routes are important
+2. view and model are easy to understand like any other framework

-devise trix-editor  front-end stimulusjs gorails
+3. devise trix-editor  front-end stimulusjs use rails6
+4. gorails